A New Springtime for Europe

 American Pilgrims on the Camino (www.americanpilgrims.org) are at 120 State Avenue NE #303, Olympia, WA98501.
 Efax 1-650-989-4057.

-William Griffiths is a former Chairman of the Confraternity of Saint James, and a current Trustee of the G.K.
-Chesterton Library in Oxford.
+William Griffiths is a former Chairman of the Confraternity of Saint James, and former Trustee of the G.K.
+Chesterton Library.
 He and his wife serve as hospitaliers at a pilgrim hostel in France.